 Local Flexibility (LF): This rating indicates that Boards and grantees have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-Handling and Protection of Personally Identifiable Information and Other Sensitive Information
+Handling and Protection of Sensitive Personal Information and Other Confidential Information

-NLF: Boards and grantees must ensure the security of PII and other sensitive information by:
+NLF: Boards and grantees must ensure the security of SPI and other confidential information by:

-following TWC Information Security Standards and Guidelines to ensure the security of PII and other sensitive information;
+following TWC’s Information Security Manual to ensure the security of SPI and other confidential information;

-maintaining PII and other sensitive information in accordance with the TWC standards for information security set forth in WD Letter 13-08, issued April 1, 2008, and entitled “Security of Personal Identity Data,” and subsequent updates;

-obtaining PII in conformity with applicable federal and state laws governing confidentiality of information; and
+obtaining SPI in conformity with applicable federal and state laws governing confidentiality of information; and

-ensuring that PII and other sensitive information that is transmitted either by e-mail or by mail stored on CDs, DVDs, USB flash drives, or other types of devices is encrypted using a Federal Information Processing Standards (FIPS) 140-2-compliant and National Institute of Standards and Technology (NIST)-validated cryptographic module.
+ensuring that SPI and other confidential information that is transmitted either by e-mail or by mail stored on CDs, DVDs, USB flash drives, or other types of devices is encrypted using a Federal Information Processing Standards (FIPS) 140-2-compliant and National Institute of Standards and Technology (NIST)-validated cryptographic module.

-NLF: Boards and grantees must ensure that special protections are used with the handling, transportation, storage, retention, and destruction of PII.
+NLF: Boards and grantees must ensure that special protections are used with the handling, transportation, storage, retention, and destruction of SPI.
 Each of these will be addressed below.

 NLF: Boards and grantees must ensure that: